-The fundamental principle of environmental justice is that all stakeholders should have meaningful and informed participation in all aspects of environmental decision-making that could affect their community, this includes disaster response and recovery efforts.
+The fundamental principle of environmental justice is that all stakeholders should have meaningful and informed participation in all aspects of environmental decision-making that could affect their community; this includes disaster response and recovery efforts.
 Affected communities must have the ability to effectively collect data and other information in order to be informed and active participants in decision-making processes.
 A community that is environmentally and energy aware and is an active participant in decision-making serves as the best source for environmental protection and energy awareness and preparedness.

-Building off the tenets of environmental justice, energy justice refers to the concepts of equity, affordability, accessibility and participation in the energy system and energy transition regardless of race, nationality, income or geographic location.
+Building off the tenets of environmental justice, energy justice refers to the concepts of equity, affordability, accessibility, and participation in the energy system and energy transition regardless of race, nationality, income, or geographic location.

-On January 21, 2021, through Executive Order 14008, the President directed the Director of the Office of Management and Budget (OMB), the Chair of the Council on Environmental Quality (CEQ), and the National Climate Advisor, in consultation with the White House Environmental Justice Advisory Council (WHEJAC), to jointly publish guidance on how certain Federal investments might be made toward a goal that 40 percent of the overall benefits of such investments flow to disadvantaged communities - the Justice 40 Initiative.
+On January 21, 2021, through Executive Order 14008, the President directed the Director of the Office of Management and Budget (OMB), the Chair of the Council on Environmental Quality (CEQ), and the National Climate Advisor, in consultation with the White House Environmental Justice Advisory Council (WHEJAC), to jointly publish guidance on how certain Federal investments might be made toward the goal that 40 percent of the overall benefits of such investments flow to disadvantaged communities - the Justice40 Initiative.
 This includes federal resources directed for emergency preparedness, response, and recovery efforts.

 Kentucky's statutes and regulations do not expressly refer to environmental or energy justice, but public outreach and engagement is an integral part of Kentucky's energy and environmental programs.
-The SEO role is to analyze energy consumption data, pricing, and revenue data to identify trends or issues by sectors and at the geospatial level, to provide policy support to management and to the PSC.
+The EEC is committed to the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.
+The SEO role is to analyze energy consumption data, pricing, and revenue data to identify trends or issues by sectors and at the geospatial level to provide policy support to management and the PSC.
+This is especially relevant to identifying vulnerable and disadvantaged communities and the energy trends or events affecting those populations.

-The SEO-EEC functions as one of three ESF during an emergency within the EEC: ESF-3, 10, and 12 dealing with hazardous materials, water and wastewater infrastructure, and energy issues.
+The SEO-EEC functions as one of three ESFs during an emergency within the EEC: ESF-3, 10, and 12 dealing with hazardous materials, water and wastewater infrastructure, and energy issues, respectively.
 When looking at response and recovery after a man-made or natural disaster or environmental incident, communities affected by these releases, disasters, or incidents often include those with high environmental justice indicators.
-Awareness, training and modification of existing plans is needed to ensure that marginalized and vulnerable communities in Kentucky are able to provide participation, have necessary access, and the ability to recovery from such incidents requiring emergency response or Energy Security planning.
+Awareness, training, and modification of existing plans is needed to ensure that marginalized and vulnerable communities in Kentucky are able to provide participation and have necessary access and the ability to recover from such incidents requiring emergency response or Energy Security planning.

-In addition to ESF-12 responsibilities, the SEO serves as a non-regulatory agency inside the EEC assisting to all citizens, businesses, and organization throughout the Commonwealth on all energy-related issues.
-Central to this assistance, is the provision of energy education across the Commonwealth.
+In addition to ESF-12 responsibilities, the SEO serves as a non-regulatory agency inside the EEC assisting all citizens, businesses, and organizations throughout the Commonwealth on all energy-related issues.
+Central to this assistance is the provision of energy education across the Commonwealth.
 The Office strives to design programs and collaborate with partners to reach those areas of Kentucky identified as having significant environmental justice indicators.
-The SEO is facilitating an Energy Affordability Workgroup comprised of private, public and nonprofit entities across the state, to tackle the complex issues that encompass energy affordability and energy burden for our most vulnerable Kentuckians.
+The SEO is facilitating an Energy Affordability Workgroup comprised of private, public and nonprofit entities across the state to tackle the complex issues that encompass energy affordability and energy burden for our most vulnerable Kentuckians.